 Part of our job as leaders in social organizations is to create bonding experiences.
 That's why we kick off our high school groups with insane things like an experience we call “Hot Mess,” where students get to bond over things like paint wars and team tug of wars in a muddy ditch that would normally have parents flipping out.

 A small group at church is usually designed to create these types of bonds while teaching life lessons.
-So are the personal development groups in this community which are modeled off those small groups, although we haven’t done any hot mess events…yet.

 These types of groups are usually uncomfortable at first as a guest but build over time.
 I was uncomfortable with the other guys in my men's group for many months when I first started attending, but half a decade later, I've formed deep relationships.
 While friendships can and do form every day by happy accident, if you are intentional about putting yourself in the right circumstances and striving to be a good friend, you may soon find those deep relationships as well.